Vinod-Mane3021/ecommerce_app_backend/README.md

-# ToDo App - Backend
+# ecommerce_app_backend - Backend

-The backend of the todo_app is built using Node.js and Express.js, with MongoDB as the database, enabling individual user task management through CRUD operations.
-It incorporates user authentication for personalized task tracking.
+The backend of the ecommerce app is built using Node.js and Express.js, with MongoDB as the database.

 ## Features